OlhaOvcharenko/OlhaOvcharenko/README.md

  I am actively improving my skills and always ready to get new knowledge as much as possible.

-- 🔭 I’m currently working on upgrading of my final project.[Check it out!](https://github.com/OlhaOvcharenko/Jewelry-Shop)
+- 🔭 I'm currently working on upgrading one of my projects - the jewelry shop website.[Check it out!](https://github.com/OlhaOvcharenko/Jewelry-Shop)

 - 👩‍💻I like seeking new challenges at work to stay inspired and achieve success.